giampaolo/psutil/docs/index.rst

     >>> psutil.cpu_count(logical=False)
     2

-  Example returning the number of CPUs usable by the current process:
+  Note that this number is not equivalent to the number of CPUs the current process can actually use.
+  That can vary in case process CPU affinity has been changed, Linux cgroups are being used or on Windows systems using processor groups or having more than 64 CPUs.
+  The number of usable CPUs can be obtained with:

     >>> len(psutil.Process().cpu_affinity())
     1